Yellow-tailed Woolly Monkey Lagothrix flavicauda

 IUCN red list

-Peruvian Yellow-tailed Woolly Monkeys are social animals, active during the daylight hours.
-They form groups of 4-30 individuals, including a single dominant male, multiple mature individuals of both genders and young monkeys.
-Communication between communities is performed through vocalizations such as a loud, barking call, which is commonly used as an alarm call or a territorial display.
+Peruvian Yellow-tailed Woolly Monkeys are highly sociable creatures, active during daylight hours.
+They live in groups of 4-30 individuals, comprising a dominant male, mature males and females, and young monkeys.
+Communication between communities involves vocalizations, particularly a loud, barking call used for alarm and territorial displays.

-The Yellow-tailed Woolly Monkey is endemic to the montane rain forests and cloud forests of the Departments of San Martín and Amazonas in the Peruvian Andes, south and east of the Río Marañón, at altitudes of 1,100 to 2,700 asl.
+Endemic to the montane rain forests and cloud forests of the Peruvian Andes in the Departments of San Martín and Amazonas, south and east of the Río Marañón, these precious monkeys thrive at altitudes ranging from 1,100 to 2,700 meters above sea level.
+But they face threats from habitat loss and human activities, including palm oil production.

 Relative inaccessibility of this species’ cloud forest habitat served as protection for The Yellow-tailed Woolly Monkey up until the 1950’s.
 Subsequently, road construction, selective logging and subsistence hunting have led to deforestation, forest fragmentation and population declines.
 More recently, mining operations have increased in this high mountain region.
 Leo Luna (1984) estimated 11,240 km² of remaining suitable forest habitat for this species in 1981.
 Buckingham and Shanee (2008) estimated 6,302 km² remaining in 2008, representing a prior average annual forest loss of over 180 km², and noted that 70% of the remaining forest habitat was unprotected.
 Peruvian ministry reports and GCF data suggest a slightly higher annual forest loss rate (210 km²/year) for San Martin Province, the core of this species range, over the period 2010-2017.
 These data would seem to suggest that the loss of nearly all remaining unprotected habitat within this species’ range is possible, if current rates of deforestation continue to the year 2030.